The blow-up of a singularity at the module of derivations: Blow-up of rational surface singularities

-\begin{corollary} Let $(A_n,0)$ be the normal complex surface singularity.
-Then, by iterating the blow-ups at the sheaf of derivations we can produce a resolution of $(A_n,0)$.
+\begin{corollary} Iterating the blow-ups at the sheaf of derivations produces a resolution of $(A_n,0)$.
 Moreover, it follows that $n/2$ blow-ups are required when $n$ is even, and $(n+1)/2$ when $n$ is odd.
 Furthermore, upon completion of this process, one obtains the minimal resolution. \end{corollary}

 \begin{remark}Let us note that in the proof of Theorem \ref{an}, each blow-up gives rise to two divisors, so after iterating the process, we obtain exactly n divisors, which results in the minimal resolution.
-However, the details of the proof require a deeper exploration of the algorithm proposed in \cite{GT}.
-However, this will be described in a more general and precise manner in the subsequent results (see Theorem \ref{th:Main.rational}). \end{remark}
+This will be described below in a more general and precise manner (see Theorem \ref{th:Main.rational}). \end{remark}